talk2viren/umermansoor.github.io/about.md

 title: About
 ---

 Hi there.
-I’m Umer Mansoor, the author of this blog and your host.
-I'm a software developer, currently stationed in San Francisco.
-I love writing software and coincidentally been managing software teams for the past few years.
+I’m Umer Mansoor, a programmer currently working in San Francisco.
+I love building software and coincidentally been managing software teams for the past few years.
 I'm on [Twitter](https://twitter.com/codeahoy) and my email is: umermk3-*at*-gmail-*dot*-com.

 **DISCLAIMER:** The views and opinions expressed on this websites are solely my own.
 They do not express the views or opinions of my employer.
 Also, *most of the time, I don't even have faintest idea what I'm rambling about*.